 By Mayo Clinic Staff

-Though shrimp is higher in cholesterol than most meat and poultry, it's lower in fat and saturated fat.
-And fat, not cholesterol, has the greatest effect on blood cholesterol.
-Shrimp also has omega-3 fatty acids, a type of fat that's good for your heart.
+Although shrimp is higher in cholesterol than most meat and poultry, it's lower in saturated fat.

 Number of servings Serves 4